-From Other Troops.
-Transferring cookies between troops is another way to manage troop inventory.
+From Other Troops: Transferring cookies between troops is another way to manage troop inventory.
 Troops with an excess of one or multiple varieties can transfer to troops who need more.

 Once initial orders are in, it’s time to plan for the arrival of cookies.
 If you haven’t yet seen a cookie delivery, it’s quite a sight!
 Many semi-trucks deliver over 60,000 cases of cookies to our Cookie Cupboards and Initial Pick Up sites, and there’s a great deal of excitement and Girl Scout sisterhood.
 Your Service Unit Cookie Chair will give you instructions on the process, date, and time for attending Initial Pick Up and picking up your troops initial order cookies.
 Be sure to print your Initial Order confirmation to bring to the pick up to confirm totals.
 While there, the Service Unit Cookie Chair will receive and confirm the product first.
 Then, work together to verify totals by cookie variety for your troop—count each case by variety with the Service Unit Cookie Chair or designated volunteer before signing for the product and leaving the location.